-

 Proxy modes

-The NetScaler appliance acts as a client’s proxy to connect to the internet and SaaS applications.
+NetScaler acts as a client’s proxy to connect to the internet and SaaS applications.
 As a proxy, it accepts all the traffic and determines the traffic’s protocol.
 Unless the traffic is HTTP or SSL, it is forwarded to the destination as is.
 When the appliance receives a request from a client, it intercepts the request and performs some actions, such as user authentication, site categorization, and redirection.
 It uses policies to determine which traffic to allow and which traffic to block.

 The appliance maintains two different sessions, one between the client and the proxy and the other between the proxy and the origin server.
 The proxy relies on customer-defined policies to allow or block HTTP and HTTPS traffic.
 Therefore, it is important that you define policies to bypass sensitive data, such as financial information.
 The appliance offers a rich set of Layer 4 to Layer 7 traffic attributes and user-identity attributes to create traffic management policies.